For Better or For Worse by Lynn Johnston for April 12, 2023

 36. Avatar92

-Mariah13 about 1 year ago
+Mariah13 over 1 year ago

 Does Canada not have flood insurance?
 Down here many mortgage providers REQUIRE it if your home is in a flood-prone area.
 They are flood-specific policies not a part of the regular homeowners insurance.
 In order for coverage under a regular homeowners policy there must be an issue that caused the water to come in, like roof damage or a window broken in a storm.